Denver Moore

 On the original painting, Denver layered the paint colors and then scratched his message into the paint.
 The scanning and printing process for these fine art giclee prints is of the highest quality.
 The colors, size, and texture in the fine art giclee prints are very true to the original painting.
 Each fine art giclee print is sold UNFRAMED, and comes with a certificate of authenticity.

 David Smith with Trinity Community Ministries (TCM), a 501(c)3 organization based in Atlanta, GA, collaborated with Denver Moore in the fall of 2008 to create the following series of fine art giclee prints on paper for a fundraising event, Courage to Care, which raised nearly $900,000 in October, 2008.
 This event was mentioned in Ron Hall and Denver Moore’s second book, “What Difference Do It Make?” on page 112.
 TCM has recently reached out to Cerulean Gallery to help continue the sale of these limited edition prints to further raise money for TCM.
-LESS THAN 20 HAND SIGNED PRINTS ARE AVAILABLE IN EACH EDITION
+LESS THAN 10 HAND SIGNED PRINTS ARE AVAILABLE IN EACH EDITION.

-“Why Can’t I Be An Angel Too?” and“Plantation Boss” are both a LIMITED EDITION of 200 prints on 100% cotton rag, OBA free, acid free, archival paper.
-Each print is hand signed by Denver Moore.
+“Why Can’t I Be An Angel Too?” and “Plantation Boss” are both a LIMITED EDITION of 200 prints on 100% cotton rag, OBA free, acid free, archival paper.
+Each print is HAND SIGNED by Denver Moore.

 Each image size is 9″w x 11″h, and the full paper size is 11″w x 14″h.